zillerium/tim/README.md

    as well as timd's own [management APIs](https://github.com/tim-coin/tim/wiki/Management-APIs).
    This too is optional and if you leave it out you can always attach to an already running timd instance with `timd attach`.
+ * Sync `--sync`  with 1 or more graphs to get copies of their merkle tree.
+The value of 1 will connect with 1 near and 1 far(if available) graph.

 ### Full node on the tim test network